-Pam Shockley-Zalabak recently retired as chancellor of the University of Colorado Colorado Springs, although her varied roles have also included professor of communication, grandmother, author, television producer and student advocate.
+Pam Shockley-Zalabak is president of CommuniCon Inc. and chancellor emerita of the University of Colorado Colorado Springs, although her varied roles have also included professor of communication, grandmother, author, television producer and student advocate.

 Born in Texas and raised in Oklahoma, Pam earned bachelor’s and master’s degrees in communication from Oklahoma State University, Stillwater.
 Later, she earned a Ph.D. in Organizational Communication from University of Colorado Boulder.

-Pam is the recipient of several awards, including the Chancellor’s Award for Distinguished Faculty, the Colorado Springs Chamber of Commerce ATHENA Women in Business Award, the 2005 Student Choice for Instructor of the Year, the 2008 Colorado Springs Business Journal Women of Influence Award, the 2013 Pikes Peak Range Riders Silver Spur Award, the S. Jerrard Smith award for contributions to the community, and the American Red Cross Humanitarian of the Year Award.
+Pam is the recipient of several awards, including the Chancellor’s Award for Distinguished Faculty, The Colorado Springs Lifetime Achievement Award, the 2005 Student Choice for Instructor of the Year, the 2008 Colorado Springs Business Journal Women of Influence Award, the 2013 Pikes Peak Range Riders Silver Spur Award, the S. Jerrard Smith award for contributions to the community, and the American Red Cross Humanitarian of the Year Award.

 She is an avid sports fan and a classical music enthusiast.
 She loves hiking and large-animal wildlife photography.